How to Save Money With A Smart Thermostat: Everything You Need to Know

 Popular Smart Thermostat Brands

-The market is awash with many models of smart, energy-efficient thermostats.
+There are many smart thermostats on the market.
 You should compare them before purchasing to find one that fits your needs.
-Here is a list of some of the most popular brands and their products:
+Here are some of the most popular brands and their products.

 • Emerson: Sensi